cqse/teamscale-polarion-plugin/com.teamscale.polarion.plugin/README.md

 **Request query parameters:**

 All optional
  - lastUpdate: revision number that indicates the last update known by the client, so the server should look for changes after that.
+If not included in the request the server will consider changes after revision 0.
- - endRevision: revision number that indicates the end revision this request should look for.
+ - endRevision: revision number that indicates the end revision the server should look for.
 All changes up to that revision (included).
+If not included in the request the server will consider changes up to the latest revision.
  - includedWorkItemTypes: List of possible work item types to be included in the result.
 If empty, all items of all types should be included.
  - includedWorkItemCustomFields: List of work item custom fields that should be included in the result.
 If empty, no custom fields should be present.
  - includedWorkItemLinkRoles: List of possible work item link role Ids that should be included in the result.
 If empty, no work item links should be included.